emine44/Find-Recipe/README.md

 Find Me Recipe is a provide users lots of recipes all around the world.
 Lines of code Repo size
+## Features
+Displaying cuisine list with rating scores and can Displaying the chosen dish by user
+Rating the selected dish

 ## Prerequisites
 Python and Pip3